Introduction to Manufactures

 Adding Manufactures

 Manufactures can be added for a product or a variation of a product.
-For the purposes of this tutorial we will be adding a new manufacture for a product.
-We will assume that the product has been added already, and a recipe has also been configured.
+For the purposes of this tutorial, we will be adding a new manufacture for a product.
+We will assume that the product has been added already and a recipe has also been configured.

 To add a new manufacture, you have a couple of different ways of getting to the form page.

 The fastest way is via the menu on your product list page.
-Hovering over the ⋮ icon next to the product name will open a shortcuts menu.
+Hovering over the ⋮ icon next to the product name will open a shortcut menu.
 Clicking the Add Manufacture option will then take you directly to the manufacture form with this product already selected.

 So now that we are at the add manufacture page, let's take a closer look at the form:

-Product Made
+Product

-Each time I manufacture my Lavender Soap, I make a total 5 bars.
+Each time I manufacture my Lavender Soap, I make a total of 5 bars.
 My Recipe is configured with the amounts I use in order to make a full batch, so I have set my Manufacture Batch Quantity on my product to be 5.
 I make my usual manufacture and set the Quantity Made to 1.
 This increases my product stock on hand by 5.
-The next day, I make a double batch of soap and now create a manufacture with a Quantity Made of 2.
+The next day, I made a double batch of soap and now created a manufacture with a Quantity Made of 2.
 This increases my stock on hand for the product by 10 (5 x 2).

 Materials Used

-Each inventoriable material you have in your recipe will be displayed here - if you don't have a recipe then this section will be blank and you can configure it from scratch.
+Each inventoriable material you have in your recipe will be displayed here - if you don't have a recipe, then this section will be blank, and you can configure it from scratch.

 The first columns are for the image and name of your material to give you a visual reference for the material you are using.
-If you need to tweak the amounts used for this particular manufacture, you can do so in the next column called .
+If you need to tweak the amounts used for this particular manufacture, you can do so in the next column called QUANTITY.
 This will be the amount that is subtracted from your material's quantity on hand.

 The very last column is for removing a material from your recipe.
-You can do this for any material that you don't use for this particular manufacture and no adjustments will be made to its stock on hand.
+You can do this for any material that you don't use for this particular manufacture, and no adjustments will be made to its stock on hand.
 This will not change your currently configured recipe for the product - it is a change made only for this specific manufacture.

 As this material doesn't exist in your recipe, the Recipe Quantity column will be blank, so you'll need to add the quantity used for the batch Actual Quantity.

 You'll see that your hourly labor rate will be displayed to the right of this box - this is the rate you configured as part of your setup process.
-If you wish to change this rate you can do so at any point in time.
+If you wish to change this rate, you can do so at any point in time.

 The message immediately below this field indicates your average make time - this is based on your manufacture history for this product.